determine-the-shelf-life-cosmetics

 Sanitizing

-Before you even start making your products, it is essential that you are sanitizing everything.
-Your work area, your equipment and bottles.
+Before you start making your products, it is important to properly clean and sanitize appropriate equipment, containers, and your work area.
 This is to ensure that you’re not putting your beautiful creations into an already contaminated container or mixing it with an un-sanitized spoon.

 Wear Gloves

-As often as you can, you should wear gloves when making your products to prevent any bacteria or germs from getting into the product from your hands.
+As often as you can, you should wear gloves when making your products to help reduce the amount of contamination that can be introduced from your hands.

 Distilled Water